nus-cs2113-AY2324S1/ip/README.md

 ## Here are some of the things I can do!

-1) Create 3 types of Tasks:
+=Create 3 types of Tasks:
 <details>
 1. Todo: Tasks which are not time sensitive.
 2. Deadline: Tasks which are time sensitive, able to indicate deadline using /by.
 3. Event: Tasks which are happening at a specific time frame, using /from and /to.
 </details>

-2) Keep track of Task completion.
+Keep track of Task completion.
 <details>
  1. [ ] Indicates Tasks that are not completed
  2. [X] Indicates Tasks that are completed
 </details>

-3) Store and retreive your tasks into a dedicated save file.
+Store and retreive your tasks into a dedicated save file.

-4) Search for keyword using the Find function.
+Search for keyword using the Find function.

 <details>
   ### find [keyword]